 In a paper published in The New England Journal of Medicine, by an army of geneticists, it has been shown than genetic markers related to ABO blood group are a significant risk factor for the severity of COVID-19.
 As we shall see, this goes some way towards explaining the upside-down pattern of the COVID-19 death toll.

 We show that the frequency of blood group O is positively associated with COVID-19 death rates, while the frequency of blood group B and the heterozygous blood group AB is negatively associated with COVID-19 death rates.
 The latter makes sense in light of the general pattern of the beneficial effects of heterozygosity, which captures genetic variation in a population.
-The protective effect of B and the deleterious effect of O on the other hand, suggests specific genetic factors at play in exposure to COVID-19.
+Similarly, the deleterious effect of O makes sense because it is homozygous.
+The protective effect of B on the other hand, suggests specific genetic factors at play in exposure to COVID-19.
 Note that we do not adjust for age.
 Researchers intrigued by these results should try to control for that.

 The frequency of the homozygous blood group O is positively associated with COVID-19 deaths per capita in the international cross-section.
 Recall that the frequency of O is a measure of homozygosity or lack of genetic variation.
 This goes some way towards explaining the higher burden in America.